Where is Beckett Stone?

 Gateway Park Fun Center – 4800 North 28th Street, Boulder, CO.

 Adrian and Beckett had their arms around one another as they moseyed around the fun park together, partaking in go carts, miniature golf and the devouring of some tasty cheeseburgers.
-The day was glorius, and for a little while, like most human beings, Beckett used the surroundings to help him forget about the terrirfying aspects of this Earth.
+The day was glorious, and for a little while, like most human beings, Beckett used the surroundings to help him forget about the terrifying aspects of this Earth.
 When they played a very competitive game of air hockey, Adrian having won the best of three: gloating, raising her arms in victory, Beckett embraced and kissed her – happy in her victory.

-As Adrian put more money on their card, Beckett had begun playing an arcade game called “Run for Your Life:” a non-stop running game, taking your hero through jungles and cities, jumping over logs, avoiding crocodiles and street thugs, running from monsters and hitmen.
-Beckett could not look to the left or right, his vision was so thoroughly focused on the run, on collecting coins and traversing around obstacles, rivers, pot holes, rooftops, bridges, vines…non stop.
+As Adrian put more money on their game card, Beckett had begun playing an arcade game called “Run for Your Life:” a non-stop running game, taking your hero through jungles and cities, jumping over logs, avoiding crocodiles and street thugs, running from monsters and hitmen.
+Beckett could not look to the left or right, his vision was so thoroughly focused on the run, on collecting coins and traversing around obstacles, rivers, pot holes, rooftops, running through airports, fences, bridges, vines…non stop.
 He was captivated.
 Soundtracking the game: Hot butter’s rendition of “The Popcorn Song” – on non-stop loop.
 Beckett’s eyes were afire with the images and lights – the speed.
 He found he was pretty good at the game, after a few amateur stumbles off cliffs and mountain sides.

 “Looks like a cool game,” said Adrian, standing behind Beckett.